Risa Hontiveros: 19th Congress (2022–2025)

 Hontiveros managed the joint senatorial campaign of former senators Bam Aquino and Kiko Pangilinan for the 2025 midterm elections.
 Both were elected to the Senate, strengthening the opposition bloc in the 20th Congress.
 Akbayan, the party-list of which Hontiveros co-managed the campaign, topped the party-list elections, winning the maximum three seats in the House.

 In June 2025, Senator Hontiveros criticized the months of delay in the impeachment proceedings against Vice President Duterte, calling the delay a 'betrayal of constitutional duty'.
 Both Hontiveros and Pimentel pushed for the opening of the impeachment trial, which led to the Senate impeachment court's convening on June 10.
-However, the articles of impeachment were returned by the Senate majority, led by pro-Duterte senator Chiz Escudero, to the House of Representatives, delaying the impeachment proceedings further.
+However, the articles of impeachment were returned by the Senate majority, led by then pro-Duterte senator Francis Escudero, to the House of Representatives, delaying the impeachment proceedings further.